JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

     </p>
 </tldr>

-Here you will learn how to create and run your first Kotlin Multiplatform application using Android Studio.
+Here you will learn how to create and run your first Kotlin Multiplatform application using IntelliJ IDEA.

 Kotlin Multiplatform technology simplifies the development of cross-platform projects.
 Kotlin Multiplatform applications can work on a variety of platforms like iOS, Android, macOS, Windows, Linux, web, and others.